 Original Medicare and Medicare Advantage plans both cover certain types of approved stem cell therapy.

-Medicare Parts A and B (original Medicare) provide cover for approved stem cell treatments and the associated out-of-pocket costs.
-Coverage varies between the different Medicare options.
+Medicare parts A and B, also known as original Medicare, provide coverage for approved stem cell treatments and the associated out-of-pocket costs.
+However, coverage varies between the different Medicare options.

-This article discusses stem cell therapy, examines the coverage and costs of each part of Medicare, and describes the specific procedures that Medicare covers.
+This article discusses this type of stem cell therapy, examines the coverage and costs of each part of Medicare, and describes the specific procedures that Medicare covers.
 It also looks at the costs of inpatient stem cell therapy for people who do not have Medicare.

 We may use a few terms in this piece that can be helpful to understand when selecting the best insurance plan: